 The groundbreaking ceremony for the "new" Blank Children's takes place.
 Myron Blank, Raymond's brother, is present to assist in the groundbreaking.

 Candidate forums are hosted at Blank Children's to get local political candidates to voice their stance on children's issues.

 Blank Children's Hospital, with National Association of Children's Hospitals and Related Institutions (NACHRI), completes the first presidential candidate survey with responses included in The Des Moines Register.

 Blank Children's Hospital receives the first-ever NACHRI award for Advocacy.

 Blank Children's Hospital restructures its bicycle safety program and names it "All Heads Covered".

 Blank Children's Hospital opens its newly renovated, all private-room facility.
 The Variety Club Intensive Care Nursery becomes one of the first in the world Level III private room neonatal intensive care units.

 Blank Children's Hospital launches a web page to provide child passenger safety information and assistance to parents and caregivers across Iowa.

 Blank Children's Hospital performs its very first pediatric da Vinci Surgical System surgery.
-Drs.
-Michael Irish and Stephen Wolf perform the surgery.
-Blank Children's is the only hospital in Iowa utilizing the da Vinci® Surgical Systemin pediatric surgeries.
+Blank Children's is the only hospital in Iowa utilizing the da Vinci® Surgical System in pediatric surgeries.

-The Regional Child Protection Center (RCPC) opens at Blank Children's Hosiptal.
+The Regional Child Protection Center (RCPC) opens at Blank Children's Hospital.
 The RCPC is under the medical direction of Rizwan Shah, MD, nationally-recognized child abuse and neglect physician.